 For convenience, we group bits into sets of eight.
 Each set of eight bits is called a byte.
 A megabyte is roughly a million bytes, or eight million bits.

 Okay, now we know what a megabyte is.
 And we know what a pixel is.
 So what is a megapixel?
 And how does it relate to megabytes?
 And what does that mean when we’re talking about digital photos?

 ‘Megapixels’ is just a convenient way to talk about the total number of pixels a camera will be able to record for you when you take your photo.
 To count pixels, you simply multiply the number of pixels in height by the number of pixels in width.
-So an image that is 3264 x 2448 will be a total of 7,990,272 pixels.
-Rather than call this 7,990,272 pixels, we simply say it is 8 megapixels.
+So a photo that is 3264 x 2448 pixels in size will be a total of 7,990,272 pixels.
+Rather than call this 7,990,272 pixels, we just say it is 8 megapixels.
 As you can see, each million pixels is one megapixel.

 So why are more megapixels better?
 The more pixels your camera can record (and remembering we use the shorthand megapixels to describe this number), the better the resolution of your photo.
 A digital photo has high resolution when you can see a lot of detail in the picture, even when you zoom in.
 Low resolution photos quickly ‘pixelate,’ that is they degrade into blocks of pixels when you zoom in.
 Why?
 Because of the amount of information that the camera records when it takes the photo.
 The higher the megapixels, the more information.
 So for example a camera that takes photos using 3 megapixels records only a quarter of the information that a 12 megapixel camera captures.

 Holly under a tree, 2000